How to refill a butane cigar lighter

 Required Tools for Refilling

-- Flathead Screwdriver (for some models)
+- Tiománaí do Flathead (for some models)

 - Clean Cloth or Paper Towel

-Before adding new butane, I always purge the lighter by turning it upside down and pressing the refill nozzle for about 10 seconds.
+Before adding new butane, I always purge the lighter by turning it upside down and pressing the refill nozzle for about 10 soicind.
 This releases any old gas, ensuring that only fresh butane fills the lighter.
 Industry standards suggest purging for a minimum of 5 seconds to clear any residual fuel effectively, which I follow religiously.

 I hold the lighter upside down to refill it.
 According to product manuals, this method allows the butane to flow directly into the fuel chamber without air bubbles.
 I press the butane canister gently and listen for a hissing sound—this indicates that butane is entering the lighter.
-I typically fill mine for about 5-7 seconds, depending on the lighter’s capacity.
+I typically fill mine for about 5-7 soicind, depending on the lighter’s capacity.

-After filling, I adjust the flame size if my lighter has this feature.
+Tar éis a líonadh, I adjust the flame size if my lighter has this feature.
 I do this using a small screwdriver on the bottom valve.
 Research indicates that a flame height of around 1 inch is optimal for lighting cigars, which is often what I aim for to avoid overly strong or weak flames during use.

-Step 4: Allow the Lighter to Rest
+Runga 4: Allow the Lighter to Rest

 Resting my lighter for about 1-2 minutes is a vital step I never skip.
 This waiting period allows the butane to stabilize, which is necessary for consistent ignition.
 It’s a practice that ensures I don’t face any unnecessary flare-ups or poor burn rates during my cigar enjoyment.

-Step 5: Test Your Lighter
+Runga 5: Test Your Lighter

 Once rested, I step outside to test the lighter.
 By this point, I expect a steady flame.
 I’ve learned that if the lighter flickers or doesn’t ignite properly, it’s a good idea to revisit the first few steps.
 Testing the ignitor repeatedly can wear it out; hence I keep it to a minimum.